nooodles-ahh/video_services/README.md

 }
 ```

-If you needed the old video services still, you could make a new global specfically for this library, and just use that when applicable.
+If you needed the old video services still, I would recommend instaniating a new video services object specfically for the library, and only use it when applicable.

-# Issues
-- All video service features are not present such as video recording
-- Not everything works identically to BINK videos such as when the video will pause and audio volume
-- The sound system is shutdown before video services is, so you may crash on shutdown depending on what you're doing
-- No audio playback on Linux (yet)
-- I don't know how to write safe threaded code
-- Depending on the state of your source dll vpc's it might not like compiling in debug